UC San Diego Hillcrest Cardiovascular Medicine

 - Professionalism: Fellows will gain experience in the respectful treatment of all the above-mentioned groups, and will also maintain accurate procedure reports and logs.

 - Practice-Based Learning: Fellows are expected to gain knowledge from self-directed literature review.
-Fellows will present cases from the Thornton hospital during weekly catheterization conference and discuss pertinent literature.
+Fellows will present cases from the Jacobs Medical Center during weekly catheterization conference and discuss pertinent literature.

 - Systems-Based Practice: Fellows will work within a team of health care professionals and participate in inpatient management, facilitation of transfers, and discharge planning.
 They will be exposed to patient concerns such as cost of medication, ambulatory follow-up, and end-of-life issues.